Aspergillus terreus

 Aspergillus terreus, also known as Aspergillus terrestris, is a fungus (mold) found worldwide in soil.
 Although thought to be strictly asexual until recently, A. terreus is now known to be capable of sexual reproduction.
 This saprotrophic fungus is prevalent in warmer climates such as tropical and subtropical regions.
 Aside from being located in soil, A. terreus has also been found in habitats such as decomposing vegetation and dust.
 A. terreus is commonly used in industry to produce important organic acids, such as itaconic acid and cis-aconitic acid, as well as enzymes, like xylanase.
 It was also the initial source for the drug mevinolin (lovastatin), a drug for lowering serum cholesterol.

 Aspergillus terreus can cause opportunistic infection in people with deficient immune systems.
 It is relatively resistant to amphotericin B, a common antifungal drug.
 Aspergillus terreus also produces aspterric acid and 6-hydroxymellein, inhibitors of pollen development in Arabidopsis thaliana.

+In 2023, Australian scientists discovered the ability of A. terreus to decompose polypropylene plastic completely in 140 days.